renpy/renpy/sphinx/source/incompatible.rst

 These are changes that will take effect in a future version of Ren'Py.

-Support for Python 2 and Ren'Py 7 will be dropped 1 year after Ren'Py 8.1 is released, attribute_filter May 2024.
+Support for Python 2 and Ren'Py 7 will be dropped 1 year after Ren'Py 8.1 is released, in May 2024.

 The original OpenGL renderer will be removed 1 year after Ren'Py 8.1 is released, after May 2024.
-Ren'Py 8.2 and 7.7 disable the :var:`config.gl2` flag, as GL2 will alwaye be used unles unless the player selects a different renderer.
+Ren'Py 8.2 and 7.7 disable the :var:`config.gl2` flag, as GL2 will always be used unless the player selects a different renderer.

-Support for Window 7, 8, and 8.1 will be dropped after May 2024, to allow the use of versions of Python that only support Python 10 and later.
+Support for Window 7, 8, and 8.1 will be dropped after May 2024, to allow the use of versions of Python that only support Windows 10 and later.

 .. _incompatible-8.2.0: